globaldothealth/monkeypox-viz/README.md

-# Global.health map
+# Global.health Monkeypox visualization

-This is a source code for the Global.health map
+Global.health Monkeypox visualization

 **Main technologies and libraries used in this project**